jquense/clank/README.md

     blackBeard.greet('Steven') // => "ARRRRRRG and hello Steven"

 Clank _does_ have a "proper" `super` implementation but you probably don't need it.
+The majority of super use-cases, can be solved by simple doing `Parent.prototype[method].call(this, [args]` or by using a Descriptor.
+Overuse of the super keyword can lead to bad patterns (like calling `_super` in a mixin object), and should be saved for situations when you cannot use a static reference, or you know the super method may change.

-The majority of super use-cases, can be solved by simple doing `Parent.prototype[method].call(this, [args]` or using the descriptors.
-For a bunch of reasons, using `_super` is going to be less preformant then a static reference (either method). __Note: super also makes use of `Function.caller`, a depreciated lang feature, internally.__
+For a bunch of reasons, using `_super` is going to be less performant than a static reference (either method). __Note: super also makes use of `Function.caller`, a depreciated js feature, internally.__

 In a few cases where you need to dynamically reference the super class, super han be accessed by `this._super([method]) => returns the method` inside a class method, however, there are a bunch of pitfalls and caveats related to its use, which is why it is __underscored__.
-Consult the super tests for insight into the limitations of this method.
+Consult the tests for insight into the limitations of this method.